Dwelling Coverage Explained: How Much Do You Really Need?

 What is dwelling coverage in home insurance?

 Dwelling coverage (Coverage A) is the part of your homeowners insurance policy that pays to repair or rebuild your home's physical structure after a covered loss.
 It protects your walls, roof, foundation, built-in systems, and attached structures like decks and garages.
-It does not cover detached structures, personal belongings, or losses caused by flood or earthquake — those require separate coverage.
+It does not cover detached structures, personal belongings, or losses caused by flood or earthquake, which all require separate coverage or endorsements.

 How much dwelling coverage do I need?

-Your dwelling coverage should equal the full cost to rebuild your home from scratch at today's construction prices — not your home's market value or mortgage balance.
-A simple starting estimate is your home's livable square footage multiplied by local rebuild cost per square foot, which in 2026 typically ranges from $150 to $300+ depending on your region and finish quality.
-For the most accurate figure, ask your insurer or agent to run a detailed replacement cost estimate.
+Your dwelling coverage should equal the full cost to rebuild your home from scratch at today's construction prices, not your home's market value or mortgage balance.
+A simple starting estimate is your home's livable square footage multiplied by local rebuild cost per square foot, which in 2026 averages around $162 nationally and ranges from $150 to $300+ depending on region and finishes.
+For the most accurate figure, ask your insurer or agent to run a detailed replacement cost estimate at every renewal.

 What happens if my dwelling coverage is too low?

-If your coverage falls below your insurer's required minimum (often 80% of replacement cost), a coinsurance penalty can reduce your claim payout — even on a partial loss.
-For example, if you're insured for 75% of what's required, the insurer may only pay 75 cents on every dollar of your claim.
+If your coverage falls below your insurer's required minimum (often 80% of replacement cost), a coinsurance penalty can reduce your claim payout even on a partial loss.
+For example, if you're insured for 75% of what's required, the insurer may only pay 75 cents on every dollar of your claim before applying the deductible.
 In a total loss, you'd simply be left with a gap between your coverage limit and the actual rebuild cost.

 What is the difference between guaranteed, extended, and standard replacement cost?

 Standard replacement cost pays up to your dwelling limit with no depreciation deducted.
-Extended replacement cost adds a buffer — typically 10–50% above your limit — to absorb unexpected cost overruns.
+Extended replacement cost adds a buffer of 10% to 50% above your limit to absorb unexpected cost overruns.
 Guaranteed replacement cost pays the full rebuild cost regardless of your limit, offering the strongest protection but at the highest premium and with limited availability.
-For most homeowners, extended replacement cost offers the best balance of protection and affordability.
+For most homeowners in 2026, extended replacement cost offers the best balance of protection and affordability.

 When should I increase my dwelling coverage?